 Upstate Women In Emergency Medicine

 The Department of Emergency Medicine is proud to have over 30 women faculty members along with 4 fellows and 8 residents in 2021.
 The presence of women in the department is strong and vibrant.
-We have the only full professor and 50% of our departmental associate professors.
+We have three full professors and many departmental associate professors.
 Our department prides itself in helping each individual member to find just the right fit clinically, academically, in research and in leadership that works for them in their lives.

 - To promote professional advancement and leadership for women within the Department of Emergency Medicine including providing opportunities for women to acquire the necessary skills and strategies needed to ensure equality of participation, professional advancement and compensation.